 If the diagnosis of flexor tenosynovitis is established definitively, or if a suspected case in a normal host does not respond to antibiotics, surgical drainage is indicated.
 During this surgery, it is important to open the flexor sheath proximally and distally to adequately flush out the infection with saline irrigation.
 The distal incision is made very close to the digital nerve and artery as well as the underlying distal interphalangeal joint; it is important to avoid damage to these structures during surgery.
-Some surgeons will leave a small indwelling catheter in the flexor sheath to allow for continuous irrigation after surgery, but there is no conclusive evidence that this ultimately improves function.
+Some surgeons will leave a small indwelling catheter in the flexor sheath to allow for continuous irrigation after surgery, but there is no conclusive evidence that this ultimately improves results.

 Figure Proximal and distal incisions have been made, allowing adequate drainage of the flexor tendon sheath.

 Post-operative active and passive ROM exercises are recommended.
 Intravenous antibiotics should continue for an additional two or three days.
 (The duration of IV antibiotic administration as well as the need for oral antibiotics thereafter is determined by the intraoperative cultures and clinical response.)